 To diagnose botulism, your doctor will check you for signs of muscle weakness or paralysis, such as drooping eyelids and a weak voice.
 Your doctor will also ask about the foods you've eaten in the past few days, and ask if you may have been exposed to the bacteria through a wound.

 In cases of possible infant botulism, the doctor may ask if the child has eaten honey recently and has had constipation or sluggishness.

-Analysis of blood, stool or vomit for evidence of the toxin may help confirm an infant or foodborne botulism diagnosis, but because these tests may take days, your doctor's clinical examination is the primary means of diagnosis.
+Analysis of blood, stool or vomit for evidence of the toxin may help confirm an infant or foodborne botulism diagnosis.
+But because these tests may take days, your doctor's exam is the main way to diagnose botulism.

 For cases of foodborne botulism, doctors sometimes clear out the digestive system by inducing vomiting and giving medications to induce bowel movements.
 If you have botulism in a wound, a doctor may need to remove infected tissue surgically.

 If you're diagnosed early with foodborne or wound botulism, injected antitoxin reduces the risk of complications.
 The antitoxin attaches itself to toxin that's still circulating in your bloodstream and keeps it from harming your nerves.

 The antitoxin cannot, however, reverse the damage that's been done.
 Fortunately, nerves do regenerate.
 Many people recover fully, but it may take months and extended rehabilitation therapy.

 A different type of antitoxin, known as botulism immune globulin, is used to treat infants.

 Antibiotics are recommended for the treatment of wound botulism.
 However, these medications are not advised for other types of botulism because they can speed up the release of toxins.